indimail/indimail-virtualdomains/.github/Quick-INSTALL.md

 ## Creating a non-clustered Domain

-Either refer to 'Binary builds' section in [README](README-indimail.md) for indimail repository information for binary builds.
+Either refer to 'Binary builds on openSUSE Build Service' section in [README](README-indimail.md) for indimail repository information for binary builds.

 or